mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_b_marss.md

     - studentIdentificationSystemDescriptor = 'Local'
     - assigningOrganizationIdentificationCode = 'District Id'
     - identificationCode = local use code
-2. Update Student 1's record to include Ancestry of Ethnic Origin = ai-cherokee
+2. Update Student 1's record to include Ancestry of Ethnic Origin = ai-cherokee (see Note 2 below)
 3. Update Student 1's record to include a second Ancestry of Ethnic Origin = as-burmese
 4. Create a StudentEducationOrganizationAssociation between Student 2 and Middle School.
 5. Create a StudentEducationOrganizationAssociation between Student 2 and High School.
 6. Update Student 3's OptOutIndicator

-_Note_: as in the Student record, the student's legal name should be used in the StudentEducationOrganizationAssociation.
+_Note 1_: as in the Student record, the student's legal name should be used in the StudentEducationOrganizationAssociation.
+_Note 2_: for **school year 2022-23**, with upgrading to version 5.2, the ```ancestryEthnicOrigins``` element is now part of Ed-Fi core, and not in the Minnesota extension.

 ### Applied but Did Not Qualify
 **New for school year 2022-23:** This provides the ability for the district to identify a student that applied for the National School Lunch Program (NSLP) but did not qualify and is not served Free or Reduced Price meals.